NPalopoli/collaborative-science-for-librarians/episodes/latin-american-iniciatives.md

 ### Non-commercial open access systems to journals published in the region

+These platforms are designed to showcase and promote research published in specific regions, often emphasizing non-commercial, open access principles to ensure widespread access to knowledge.
+They play a crucial role in increasing the visibility and impact of research from their respective regions.

 - [**Redalyc**](https://redalyc.org/) offers a vast collection of scientific journals in Spanish and Portuguese, which ensures that research from Latin America is not marginalized by language barriers.